wi-fighters/4-spa-lifecycle-peteco83/README.md

 1. In your Header-component, add the following two span-elements containing “Search“ and “About“.
 ![task 6 reference image](reference-images/task6.1.jpg)
-2. Create a new stateless component “About“ which only shows one horizontally centered div displaying:
+2. Create a new stateless component “About“ which only shows one horizontally centered div displaying.

 3. Inside the App-component‘s state, create the variable “currentPage“ that is initially set to “search“.
 4. Implement the following conditional-rendering: whenever currentPage is set to “search“, the SearchResults- component will be shown.
 Whenever it is set to “about“, the About-component will be shown.
 Test it by setting currentPage to “about“ and reload the page: now only the About-component is shown.

-# Task 6: Adding a navigation without React-Router

-### A: When your App-component‘s state variable “currentPage“ is set to **“about“** , this should be the output.
+### A: When your App-component‘s state variable “currentPage“ is set to **“about“** , this should be the output:
 ![task 6 reference image](reference-images/task6.jpg)

-### B: When your App-component‘s state variable “currentPage“ is set to **“search“,** this should be the output.
+### B: When your App-component‘s state variable “currentPage“ is set to **“search“,** this should be the output:
 ![task 6 reference image](reference-images/task6.1.jpg)